When a 261 metric ton airplane lands or a medivac helicopter is headed to the hospital—that is no time for a critical component to fail.

 - Globally present with facilities in the U.S. and U.K.

-- An expert in all three different types of friction welding technologies—rotary, linear, and stir.
+- An expert in all four different types of friction welding technologies—low-force, rotary, linear, and stir.

 - Equipped with a full range of friction welding machines from .25 ton to 400-ton forge force